 Introduction to the principles of hydraulics and application of hydraulic machinery.
 Includes diagnosing, testing, repairing and maintaining hydraulic pumps, valves, cylinders, motors, and accumulators.
-Two hours lecture/discussion and four hours lab a week.

-DPT 197 - Diesel Power Tech Intern (3) Prerequisite: None
+DPT 197 - Diesel Power Tech Intern (3)

 On the job training in the agricultural, commercial or industrial equipment business.
 Students use competencies and skills developed in the classroom and shop to perform maintenance and repair procedures on machines.
-Requires 320 hours of supervised employment experience.
+Requires 225 hours of supervised employment experience.

-DPT 199 - Small Engine Maintenance and Repair (3) Prerequisite: None
+DPT 199 - Small Engine Maintenance and Repair (3)